-Department of Music
+Music

-Chair: Dr. Tom Porter
+Department Chair: Dr. Tom Porter

-The Music Department strives to develop a true community of learners where a challenging curriculum is integrated with professional training so that graduates are prepared to excel in their chosen specializations.
+Music Programs strive to develop a true community of learners where a challenging curriculum is integrated with professional training so that graduates are prepared to excel in their chosen specializations.

-Graduates of this department:
+Graduates of this program:

-- perform instrumentally and/or vocally with artistic competence - conduct musical groups with attention to artistic concerns - know the field of music study; can use its technical vocabulary and common approaches; can describe current issues and significant artistic works - assess their own performance for purposes of continued development - work effectively with others and demonstrate respect for them - can describe the values of this Benedictine institution and reflect on them in their work - contribute to their civic, cultural, and professional communities
+- perform instrumentally and/or vocally with artistic competence - conduct musical groups with attention to artistic concerns - know the field of music study; can use its technical vocabulary and common approaches; can describe current issues and significant artistic works - assess their own performance for purposes of continued development

+- work effectively with others and demonstrate respect for them - can describe the values of this Benedictine institution and reflect on them in their work - contribute to their civic, cultural, and professional communities